 The Netherlands are known for having some of the most liberal and user-friendly policies in Europe about internet communications and electronic privacy.
 For this reason, you’ll find that a lot of internet security and privacy companies are based there.
-The Dutch parliament has been active in protecting net neutrality, and therefore even privacy companies which aren’t based within the Netherlands will still have servers or data centres there.
+The Dutch parliament has been active in protecting net neutrality, and therefore even privacy companies which aren’t based within the Netherlands will still have servers or data centers there.

 If you’re based in the Netherlands, you might think that all of these friendly laws mean that you will be safe and secure when you use the internet.
 However, this isn’t always the case.
 Privacy and security are not the same thing, and though privacy laws are very strong in the Netherlands, you can still be vulnerable to viruses, hackers, or other security threats.
 Today we’re going to show you why you might want a virtual private network and then we’ll talk about our recommendations for the best VPNs for the Netherlands.

 Now we’ll move onto the recommendations for best VPNs for users who are based in the Netherlands.
 There are loads of VPN providers out there, so here are the factors we use to select the best: